+The Archer Group is an equal opportunity employer and exercises fair treatment to all individuals regardless of race, color, religion, gender, national origin, age, disability, or any other status protected by law.
 This commitment applies to all employment decisions and in all the countries in which Archer entities operate.
-Included within our Human Rights policy is our commitment to respect the principles in the UN Guiding Principles on Business and Human Rights, the International Bill of Human Rights, and the ILO Core Conventions on Labour Standards.
-Archer complies with established international labour standards and employment legislation where we operate and is committed to the prevention of child and forced labour, non-discrimination in the workplace, the right of freedom of association and assembly, and the right to collective bargaining.
+Included within our Human Rights policy is our commitment to respect the principles in the UN Guiding Principles on Business and Human Rights, the International Bill of Human Rights, and the ILO Core Conventions on Labor Standards.
+Archer complies with established international labor standards and employment legislation where we operate and is committed to the prevention of child and forced labor, non-discrimination in the workplace, the right of freedom of association and assembly, and the right to collective bargaining.